-This cloud clinic is intended for NAIRR investigators and other research teams using cloud platforms for data science.
-Specifically we will focus on checkpointing, or storing partial results from a cloud compute task so that if it is interrupted it can be restarted roughly where it left off.
+The cloud clinic on Thursday, January 23 from 11:30am-12:30pm Pacific (2:30-3:30pm Eastern) was intended for NAIRR investigators and other research teams using cloud platforms for data science.
+Specifically we focused on checkpointing, or storing partial results from a cloud compute task so that if it is interrupted it can be restarted roughly where it left off.

-The emphasis will be on cloud efficiency, terminology, use cases, and best practices, including GPU access, persistent (object) storage, distinguishing preemptible VM types e.g. “one time” versus “persistent” on AWS, and useful details such as the user data option on AWS.
+The emphasis was on cloud efficiency, terminology, use cases, and best practices, including GPU access, persistent (object) storage, distinguishing preemptible VM types e.g. “one time” versus “persistent” on AWS, and useful details such as the user data option on AWS.

 Email: help@cloudbank.org with any questions